argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/examples/kong/README.md

     app: rollouts-demo
 ```

-Apply all the above manifests
+Apply all the above manifests with `kubectl`.

 ## Step 5 - Create an example Rollout